Seventeenth Century Passion Play

 [The actor who] played Christ’s part, handing upon the Cross, was wounded to death by him that should have thrust his sword into a bladder full of blood tied to his side.

-There is another reference to Passion Plays coming from 1644 when a Puritan cleric called John Shaw encountered a man who only knew about the crucifixion because he had seen a play as a child.
-Shaw, who had travelled to Westmorland to instruct the local people, was horrified that most of them had little or no knowledge of the Bible.
+There is another reference to Seventeenth Century Passion Plays coming from 1644.
+A Puritan cleric called John Shaw encountered a man who only knew about the crucifixion because he had seen a play as a child.
+Shaw had travelled to Westmorland to instruct the local people.
+And he was horrified that most of them had little or no knowledge of the Bible.

-While he was there, he interrogated an old man to find out whether he knew anything about salvation through Jesus Christ.
+While he was there, he interrogated an old man.
+This was to find out whether he knew anything about salvation through Jesus Christ.
 The old man eventually recalled that he had once seen a play “where there was a man on a tree, and blood ran down”.

 You can read more about this in Helen Cooper, Shakespeare and the Medieval World (Bloomsbury: London, 2010).